chfoo/tppinputassist/README.md

 # TPP Touchscreen Input Assist

 User script for helping a player create and send inputs into a Twitch Plays channel text chat box.
 It provides a touchscreen coordinate tap overlay for precise touchscreen inputs.
+It is not tied to any specific game or channel.

-This script does not support automation (boting).
+This script does not support automation (botting).
 Check the broadcaster's chat rules before using this script.

 ## Usage